B7 (album)

 B7 is the seventh studio album by American singer Brandy.
-It was released on July 31, 2020, through her own label Brand Nu, Inc. and eOne Music.
+It was released on July 31, 2020, through her own label Brand Nu, Inc. and Entertainment One.
 Her first studio album since Two Eleven (2012), the album features production from Darhyl Camper, Jr. and LaShawn Daniels, among others.
 B7 is an R&B album exploring themes such as self-love, tumultuous romantic relationships, mental health and single motherhood.
+Brandy's daughter Sy'Rai features on the song "High Heels" while Chance the Rapper features on "Baby Mama".

 The album received generally positive reviews from critics, who praised the album's authenticity and cohesiveness, as well as Norwood's vocals.
 B7 debuted at number 12 on the US Billboard 200 chart, earning 25,000 album-equivalent units in its first week.
 The album and its songs were nominated for various awards, including a Grammy Award.
 It spawned two singles: "Baby Mama" and "Borderline".
 Furthermore, "No Tomorrow, Pt.
 2" featuring Ty Dolla Sign, a remix of the album track "No Tomorrow" was also released in promotion of the album.